-- 1. Flushing attachment - Cooling system flushing is essential to prevent the cooling system from clogging up with salt, sand, or dirt.
-In addition, fogging/lubricating the engine is mandatory to prevent excessive engine damage due to rust.
+5. Cooling system flushing is essential to prevent the cooling system from clogging up with salt, sand, or dirt.
+In addition, fogging/lubricating of the engine is mandatory to prevent excessive engine damage due to rust.
 Perform the flushing and fogging at the same time.

-- Do not touch or remove electrical parts when starting or during operation. - Keep hands, hair, and clothes away from the flywheel and other rotating parts while the engine is running.

-- When using the flushing attachment, maintain adequate water pressure and a steady water flow. - If the overheat warning device is activated, turn the engine off, and consult your Yamaha dealer.

-- 6. Run the engine at a fast idle for a few minutes in neutral position. - Just prior to turning off the engine, quickly spray "Fogging Oil" alternately into the intake silencer or the fogging hole of the silencer cover, if equipped.
-When properly done, the engine will smoke excessively and almost stall. - 8.
-Drain the remained gasoline in the vapor separator with a container.
-Loosen the drain screw, and then remove the cap.
-Push in the air valve with a screwdriver to introduce air into the float chamber, so that the gasoline will drain smoothly.
-Then, tighten the drain screw.

-- 1. Vapor separator - 9.
-Remove the flushing attachment. - 10.
-Install the top cowling. - 11.
-If "Fogging Oil" is not available, turn off the engine after the 6 step.
-Then perform the 8 step procedure. - Drain the cooling water completely out of the motor.
-Clean the body thoroughly. - If the "Fogging Oil" is not available, remove the spark plug(s).
+- Do not touch or remove electrical parts when starting or during operation. - Keep hands, hair, and clothes away from the flywheel and other rotating parts while the engine is running. - 6.
+Run the engine at a fast idle for a few minutes in neutral position. - Just prior to turning off the engine, quickly spray "Fogging Oil" alternately into each carburetor or the fogging hole of the silencer cover, if equipped.
+When properly done, the engine will smoke excessively and almost stall. - Remove the outboard motor from the test tank. - Install the silencer cover/cap of fogging hole and top cowling. - If the "Fogging Oil" is not available, run the engine at a fast idle until the fuel system becomes empty and the engine stops. - Drain the cooling water completely out of the motor.
+Clean the body thoroughly. - 12.
+If the "Fogging Oil" is not available, remove the spark plug(s).
 Pour a teaspoonful of clean engine oil into each cylinder.
 Crank several times manually.

-Replace the spark plug(s).
+Replace the spark plug(s). - 13.
+Drain the fuel from the fuel tank.

-A flushing attachment is available from your Yamaha dealer.
+Store the fuel tank in a dry, well-ventilated place, not in direct sunlight.